 The following are the primary procedures we performed to address this critical audit matter.
 We evaluated the design of certain internal controls related to the Company's goodwill impairment evaluation process.
 We performed sensitivity analyses to assess the impact of reasonably possible changes to the forecasted cost of sales and operating expenses, revenue growth rates, and discount rate assumptions on the Company's determination of the reporting unit's fair value.
 We evaluated the Company's revenue growth rates by comparing the growth projections to industry reports.
-We compared the Company's historical forecasted revenue, cost of sales, and operating expenses to historical actual results to assess the Company's ability to accurately forecast cash flows.
-We involved valuation professionals with specialized skills and knowledge, who assisted in evaluating the Company's discount rate by assessing the Company's inputs to the discount rate as compared to publicly available data for comparable entities.
+We compared the Company's historical forecasted revenue, cost of sales, and operating expenses, the involved valuation professionals with specialized skills and knowledge, who assisted in evaluating the Company's discount rate by assessing the Company's inputs to the discount rate as compared to publicly available data for comparable entities.

-/s/ Somekh Chaikin
+/s/ Somekh Chaikin Somekh Chaikin

-Somekh Chaikin

 Member Firm of KPMG International We have served as the Company's auditor since 2017.
-Tel Aviv, Israel April 1, 2024
+Tel Aviv, Israel March 27, 2025